Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computer for 2021!

 Teric Menu Choices

-The Teric takes second place for the software and menu navigation.
+The Teric takes second place for the software and menu navigation of these three wrist-watch dive computers.
 It makes it easy to find what you’re looking for without having to press the buttons excessively.
 When diving with air integration you also can clearly get the picture of remaining gasses, etc.

 Many menu selections on the Descent Mk1